-RICs generally are not required to withhold any amounts (i) with respect to distributions from U.S.-source interest income of types similar to those not subject to U.S. federal income tax if earned directly by an individual foreign investor (other than distributions (w) to an investor that did not provide a satisfactory statement that the beneficial owner was not a United States person, (x) that were attributable to certain interest on an obligation issued by the investor, or by an obligor with respect to which the investor was a "10-percent shareholder" or a related "controlled foreign corporation," or (y) to an investor that was within a foreign country that had an inadequate information exchange with the United States), to the extent such distributions were properly reported as such by the RIC in a written notice to its investors ("interest-related dividends"), or (ii) with respect to distributions of net short-term capital gains in excess of net long-term capital losses (other than distributions to an individual foreign investor who was present in the United States for a period or periods aggregating 183 days or more during the year of the distribution), to the extent such distributions were properly reported as such by the RIC in a written notice to its investors ("short-term capital gain dividends").
+RICs generally are not required to withhold any amounts (i) with respect to distributions from U.S.-source interest income of types similar to those not subject to U.S. federal income tax if earned directly by an individual foreign investor (other than distributions (w) to an investor that did not provide a satisfactory statement that the beneficial owner was not a United States person, (x) that were attributable to certain interest on an obligation issued by the investor, or by an obligor with respect to which the investor was a "10-percent shareholder" or a related "controlled foreign corporation," or (y) to an investor that was within a foreign country that had an inadequate information exchange with the United States), to the extent such distributions were properly reported as such by the RIC in a written notice to its investors ("interest-related dividends"), or (ii) with respect to distributions of net short-term capital gains in excess of net long-term capital losses (other than distribution), to the extent such distributions were properly reported as such by the gain of the distribution), to the extent such distributions were properly reported as an individual foreign investor who was present in the United States for a period or periods aggregating 183 days or more during the year of the distribution), to the extent such distributions were properly reported as such by the RIC in a written notice to its investors ("short-term capital gain dividends").
 Foreign unitholders should contact their intermediaries regarding the application of these rules to their accounts.